THIS ONLINE COMPLAINT FORM IS FOR OIG COMPLAINTS ONLY!

-If you have a concern about the safety of a child, please call the Nebraska Child Abuse/Neglect Hotline at 1-800-652-1999.
+If you want to report the abuse or neglect of a child, CALL the Nebraska Child Abuse/Neglect Hotline at 1-800-652-1999.
+You may remain anonymous.

 Other ways to file a complaint: